lescardone/eda-project/README.md

-# Metis March 2021 Exploratory Data Analysis Module Project
+# Metis Exploratory Data Analysis Module Project

-This is my repo for my EDA project using MTA turnstile data
+This is my repo for my EDA project using MTA turnstile data March 22 - April 1, 2021